Good segmentation is what turns a superficial statistic into a business metric that drives decisions.

-Device: Are the number of mobile orders increasing?
-How much of your revenue is currently generated via mobile purchases?
+Device: Is the number of mobile orders increasing?
+How much of your revenue is generated via mobile purchases?
 (If you are not tracking this yet, see this topic about tracking order device data.

 Fulfillment Center: Which one of your fulfillment centers is generating the most revenue?
 If you are analyzing the difference between order time and shipping time, which fulfillment center is most responsive?